In the summer of 1976, the ocean off the coast of New York and New Jersey died. It almost took me with it.

 Emerging from the milky tan gloom, the clear Atlantic water was as lovely a sight as I had ever seen.

-I had no idea where Terri and John were, but my air supply was surprisingly low.
+I had no idea where Maria and John were, but my air supply was surprisingly low.
 I had done a lot of breathing in a short time.
 I had to surface.
 I saw the anchor line not far away, and made my way back to the dive boat.
 They were not on the boat.
 I had to wait an anxious twenty minutes until they returned.
 They had managed to stay together in the murk, and had spent their dive looking for me.
 We all laughed.
 After lunch, the captain relocated the boat to another wreck, hoping for better conditions.

 I skipped the second dive.